asmacdo/operator-sdk/website/content/en/docs/design/long-term/norms-to-follow.md

+---
-## SDK examples/docs show API norms authors should follow
+title: SDK examples/docs show API norms authors should follow
+linkTitle: Best Practices
+---

 **Goal:** Help Operator authors avoid common mistakes and usability issues that the community has learned through the various operators in use today.